Thank you for visiting the web site for Hot Springs Community Learning Center -growing our community from the seed

 To address the great needs in this community for child care, nutrition, and education support, AND to have it actually be affordable, HSCLC created a non-profit organization that provides high quality Preschool, After School, and Summer Programs to area children ages 3 - 12.
-We work with each family individually to assess and address their childcare needs versus their financial needs.
-We are committed to creating a reasonable plan for every family that would like to participate in our programs through a creative community initiative.
+We work with each family individually to assess and address the funding of their childcare needs.
+We are committed to creating a reasonable plan for every family that would like to participate in our programs through a creative community supportive initiative.

 To help keep our below county market rate costs low, HSCLC accesses its community in several ways: Licensing & Subsity

-We have earned state licensure which allows us to qualify for the receipt of partial payments for tuition with subsidy funds from the NC Department of Health and Human Services and Smart Start Partnerships for Children and Families, for families in need whose parents are either working or going to school full time.
-This process is set with strict industry standards holding centers to state licensing rules and regulations, staff licensure and continued education, and the maintenance of high quality materials and a stimulating environment.
+We have earned state licensure which allows us to qualify for the receipt of partial payments for tuition with subsidy funds from the NC Department of Health and Human Services for families in need whose parents are either working or going to school full time.
+This process is set with industry standards holding centers to state licensing rules and regulations, staff licensure and continued education, and the maintenance of high quality materials and a stimulating environment.
 Currently, HSCLC has complied and earned a five star rating in the Preschool, Transitional Kindergarten, After School and Summer Camp Programs.
 However, currently there is an extensive waiting list for new students to receive these funds.

 Currently, Parent Fees make up just under 50% of the funding for our programs.
 Our goal is to eventually be able to provide 90% scholarship to those in need in exchange for volunteer services.
 In that endeavor, we have created the Task Credit Program where community members, area churches, and businesses contribute a certain amount each month.
-HSCLCalso participates in this program, contributing over $1000 dollars each month through donations, grants, and community type fund-raising events in which our families participate.
-The way HSCLC disperses these funds is through a Volunteer Task Credit schedule.
+HSCLC also participates in this program, contributing over $2000 dollars each month through donations, grants, and community type fund-raising events where all our families participate.
+The way HSCLC disperses these funds is through a Task Credit schedule.
 All the tasks have adollar value and (as performed) are credited on tuition statements to the participating families in need.
 These credits help make tuition more affordable while saving the Learning Center from paying for cleaning and maintenance services.

 Budget & Quality Food